viode/viode/README.md

 ## Installation

-Requirements: Ruby 1.9+, PostgreSQL, ImageMagick, Elasticsearch.
+Requirements: Ruby 1.9+, PostgreSQL, GraphicsMagick (or ImageMagick), Elasticsearch.
 System requirements: In several installations, Viode performed well on 256MB Linux (CentOS) instance and 128MB FreeBSD instance.
 Your mileage may vary.